Crypto industry super PAC is 33-2 in primaries, with $100 million for House, Senate races

 Of the $160 million in total contributions Fairshake has raised since it was founded, around $155 million — or 94% — can be traced back to just four companies: Ripple, Andreesen Horowitz, Coinbase and Jump Crypto.

 But it's not just money that the crypto industry plans to deploy this fall.
-The non-profit Stand With Crypto says it has collected more than 1.1 million email addresses of crypto "advocates," that it hopes to engage all the way to the ballot box.
+The nonprofit Stand With Crypto says it has collected more than 1.1 million email addresses of crypto "advocates" it hopes to engage all the way to the ballot box.

-The strength of the crypto groups is getting noticed on Capitol Hill, especially among lawmakers who are facing tough elections next year, where a few thousand voters, or a hefty donation, could make a difference in not only a race but in which party controls each chamber.
+The strength of the crypto groups is getting noticed on Capitol Hill, especially among lawmakers who are facing tough elections in 2025, where a few thousand voters, or a hefty donation, could make a difference in not only a race but in which party controls each chamber.

 Ripple CEO Brad Garlinghouse said this is a "defining moment" for crypto and it's made a difference to have an "organized, cohesive effort around Fairshake."